-I started out with a BA Honours in Psychology, working with youth facing emotional, mental health, and life struggles who lived in group homes, and then I moved to working with youth in a secure detention centre.
-From there, I joined a community rehab team for adults with acquired brain injuries for 5 years, followed by my dreams of pursuing writing and moving my life to the East Coast.
-This was the beginning of a pursuit of who I was, as a writer, believer, and seeker of my voice, story, and well being, and to connect with those who have felt unloved and abandoned.
+I started out with a BA Honours in Psychology, working with youth facing emotional and mental health struggles who lived in group homes and a secure detention centre.
+From there, I joined a community rehab team for adults with acquired brain injuries, followed by pursuing my dreams of writing and moving my life to the East Coast.
+This was the beginning of a journey to finding out who I was (this journey is ongoing), as a writer and seeker of my voice, story, and well-being, and to connect with those who have felt excluded, unloved, and abandoned.

-After taking part-time writing courses at York University and Trent University, I took the leap and moved out to the East Coast, to the University of New Brunswick, where I completed my MA in English Lit and Creative Writing.
+After taking writing courses at York University and Trent University, I took the leap and followed my dreams out to the East Coast, to the University of New Brunswick, where I completed my MA in and CW & English Lit.
 My poems have been published in several Canadian literary magazines.
-I have a published Chapbook and I am currently editing my first manuscript, and working on my second.
-While I work as a Librarian in Ontario, I continue to advocate for and support those struggling with mental illness, poverty, addiction, trauma and more.
+I have a published Chapbook and I am currently finishing my first book manuscript.
+As I work as a Librarian in Ontario, I continue to advocate for and support those struggling with mental illness, poverty, homelessness, addiction, trauma, social disconnection, and more.

 Please contact me here anytime.
 I would love to chat poems, or writing, or photography, or about mental health and homelessness, or whatever is on your mind.